 Habits form with time, and health is an ever challenging friend to keep happy.
 The balance you find when you have reformatted yourself is equal to none other, and this energy becomes your beacon.
 You don’t want to lose how well you feel in body and mind – so when ‘life’ happens you will find that it isn’t as hard as you perhaps envisaged to keep healthy habits.
 If you want a great book to get you going, The GOODista recommends: Health is a Habit by Julie Massey.

 Losing Your Fitness Drive – When Plans Go Wrong

 Losing Your Fitness Drive – How To Get Back On Track

 5 Tips: Get Back On Track After Losing Your Fitness Drive

-- Forgive yourself.
 The ascetic side of me felt rather beaten up when the plans crashed around me, but then I decided to take a long bath, enjoy a facial and a much-needed pedicure.
-My me-time got me thinking how pampering and doing ‘nothing’ is really, really good for you too.
+My me-time got me thinking how pampering and doing ‘nothing’ is real enjoyment and really good for you too.
 The bath session was so relaxing that I went to bed and watched trash TV for a while to then turn out the lights a 9 pm.

 Losing Your Fitness Drive Is OK

 Be Kind To Yourself and Move On

 Related and Recommended: